07/20/22 | Motion for Summary Judgment Denied

 There is no cost whatsoever involved in joining this action.
 In the event that Hagens Berman or any other firm obtains a settlement that provides benefits to class members, the court will decide a reasonable fee to be awarded to the legal team for the class.
 No class member will ever be asked to pay an out-of-pocket sum or fee.

 Hagens Berman purchases advertisements on search engines, social media sites and other websites.
 Transmission of the information contained or available through this website is not intended to create, and receipt does not constitute, an attorney-client relationship.
 If you seek legal advice or representation by Hagens Berman, you must first enter a formal agreement.
-All information contained in any transmission is confidential and Hagens Berman agrees to protect information against unauthorized use, publication or disclosure.
-This site is regulated by the Washington Rules of Professional Conduct.
+This website is informational, not legal advice.
+Hagens Berman agrees to protect transmitted information in accordance with our Privacy Policy.
+This site includes attorney advertising and is regulated by the Rules of Professional Conduct (RPC).